GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_access.md

-:::{important}
+:::{admonition} Streaming is strongly recommended
+:class: note

-DEA Tidal Composite data is extremely large (e.g. up to 15 gb per file).
-We **strongly recommend streaming data** rather than downloading individual raster files.
-If you encounter difficulty with the instructions below or the COG files themselves, please reach out to earth.observation@ga.gov.au for assistance.
+DEA Tidal Composite data is extremely large with files up to 15 GB in size.
+We strongly recommend streaming rather than downloading the data.
+Please see the instructions below: **How to stream data from AWS**
 :::

+(access-guides)=

 :::{dropdown} How to view the data on DEA Maps